Geborgen/nordic-souls/FAQ.md

 ## Q: How do I change my brightness?

 **A:** In the ENB menu, go to the `ENVIRONMENT` category, and edit settings such as `AmbientLightingIntensityDay` and `AmbientLightingIntensityNight`.
+You can also find settings for interiors, if interiors are too dark.
 If you break something, you can press `LOAD CONFIGURATION` at the top to restore your previous configuration, or reinstall the list to reset everything to default.

 ## Q: I've modified INI settings (e.g. as dodge hotkey), why are they not applying?